cyrus-and/chrome-remote-interface/README.md

   === true`).

 When `callback` is omitted a `Promise` object is returned instead, with the fulfilled/rejected states implemented according to the `error` parameter.
+The `Error` object returned contains two additional parameters: `request` and `response` which contain the raw massages, useful for debugging purposes.
 In case of low-level WebSocket errors, the `error` parameter contains the originating `Error` object and no `response` is returned.

 Note that the field `id` mentioned in the [Chrome Debugging Protocol]